 The idea of having more time and more money to do the things that you want in life is very attractive and attainable with Multi-Level Marketing.

 Many Network Marketing companies will also reward their distributors with trips and awards for doing a great job.

-The good companies like to recognize and take care of their distributors that are working hard.
+Good companies like to recognize and take care of their distributors that are working hard.

-In the Forbes article, the author had recently spoken at the time of the article write up to a woman from San Diego named Vicki Martin about her experience with Rodan and Fields.
+In the Forbes article, the author had recently spoken at the time of the article write-up to a woman from San Diego named Vicki Martin about her experience with Rodan and Fields.

 Here was her take on her experience…

 “The decision to join Rodan + Fields Dermatologists came easily.
 Since 2008 the construction industry which I was previously in] has been hit hard by our economic downturn and my income has been greatly affected.
 We were working harder for less like many of our friends.
 Being part of Rodan + Fields Dermatologists is allowing me to work with highly educated people who share a passion for business and for teamwork.
-Building a recurring, residual income that grows month over month is going to give my husband and I the peace of mind and financial freedom that is so vitally important to our future.
+Building a recurring, residual income that grows month over month is going to give my husband and me the peace of mind and financial freedom that is so vitally important to our future.
 My skin looks better than ever.
 And, I get to work my job around the rest of my life instead of the other way around.”